How to Find the Perfect Architect for your Log Home

-Unfortunately, some independent architects don’t have much experience in building log homes, so it is very important that you choose an architect who is experienced.
+Unfortunately, some independent architects don’t have much experience in building log homes, so you must choose an architect who is experienced.
 Luckily, there are plenty out there – you just need to know where to look, and how to find out if they are reputable.

 Finding an architect who specializes in log home buildings is vital.
 They should be familiar with the building process of log homes, and ideally should be a member of a Log Building Association.

-Before you find an architect, it is important to have given a lot of thought to the planning and designing process so you know the right questions to ask, and are clear what your vision is.
-We have a whole series of articles on planning your log cabin build so that is a good place to start off!
+Before you find an architect, it is important to have given a lot of thought to the planning and designing process so you know the right questions to ask, and are clear about what your vision is.
+We have a whole series of articles on planning your log cabin build so that is a good place to start!

 How to Find an Architect